Experience Lasting Change Through Personalized Brain-Driven Strategies

 Procrastination often stems from the brain’s tendency to prioritize immediate rewards over long-term benefits.
 To combat this and stay motivated, try breaking tasks into smaller, more immediately rewarding chunks.

 Neuroscience Insight: A study published in Psychological Science found that framing future rewards in terms of days rather than years can increase motivation by making them feel more imminent to the brain.
-This technique helps override the brain’s bias towards immediate gratification.
+This technique helps override the brain’s bias towards immediate gratification and is shown to be a component to staying motivated.

 Harnessing Habits for Long-Term Motivation